kaleonearth/openLinks/README.md

 }
 </code>
 </pre>
 - Create a *config.json* file that has the Google Sheets ID.
-This can be found in the URL of the sheet **Expand Upon This**
+This can be found in the URL of the sheet, see below.
 <pre>
 <code>
 {